end2endzone/ShellAnything/README.md

 This is where ShellAnything is useful.
 It provides a simple xml-based way of adding new dynamic options to Windows Explorer context menu.

-ShellAnything is implemented in C++ which is safe compared to C#.
+ShellAnything is implemented in C++ which, for writing Shell Extension, is a safe programming language compared to C#.
+See [Writing Shell Extensions with C&#35;](#writing-shell-extensions-with-c) for details.